taesiri/blog/_posts/2019-12-19-level-design-with-ai.md

 ### Compositional Pattern Producing Networks

 Compositional Pattern Producing Networks or CPPNs was invented by Kenneth O. Stanley back in 2007.
 It has been used before in many different contexts, from generating 2D patterns,3D shapes to Robotics.
 At its core, CPPNs are just neural networks, but unlike traditional neural networks, they pretty much can have any types of functions as nodes.
-(The choice of CPPN rather than regular Artificial Neural Network is described in Ken's paper).
+(The choice of the name CPPN rather than regular Artificial Neural Network is described in Ken's paper).

 {% include images.html url="../assets/img/ai-level-design/picbreeder.png" description="Generating 2D patterns with CPPNs - Picbreeder" %}

 {% include images.html url="../assets/img/ai-level-design/endlessforms.png" description="Generating 3D Shapes with CPPNs - EndlessForms" %}

-When we use a NeuroEvolutionary technique, like NEAT, on CPPNs, they can become super powerful.
-But I don't think generating level with vanilla CPPN be a good idea (I am not sure, maybe it is or it is not!!).
-For example, someone tried to generate trains using CPPNs, but to me, the net results are not very interesting at this stage.
-[See here for the results](https://silky.github.io/posts/2018-04-15-cppns-for-procedural-landscape-generation.html#bonus-content-17-apr-2018)
+When we use a Neuro-Evolutionary technique, like NEAT, on CPPNs, they can become super powerful.
+I don’t think generating level with vanilla CPPN be a good idea, (I am not sure, maybe it is or it is not!!), but we certainly can use them somehow in the process.
+[For example, someone tried to generate trains using CPPNs, but to me, the net results are not very interesting at this stage.
+[See here for the results](https://silky.github.io/posts/2018-04-15-cppns-for-procedural-landscape-generation.html#bonus-content-17-apr-2018)]

 ### Deep Reinforcement Learning from Human Preferences

-In traditional (Deep) Reinforcement Learning, you need a very important piece called "Reward Function".
-This function is used to assess the performance of your RL agents and gives as a feedback and training signal to our RL algorithm.
+In traditional (Deep) Reinforcement Learning, you need a very important piece called “Reward Function”.
+This function is used to assess the performance of your RL agents and gives it feedback and will be used as a training signal to our RL algorithm.
 Coming up with a good reward function is a really hard task and requires lots of effort.
 Designing a Naïve reward function can cause our agent to exploit a given environment in ways we don't imagine.
 You can read more about this [here](https://openai.com/blog/faulty-reward-functions/) and [here](https://openai.com/blog/emergent-tool-use/#surprisingbehaviors).
 You can see the result of choosing a bad reward function here:

 <p style="text-align: center;" id="demo3">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/tlOIHko8ySg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-Of course, we can, in theory, replace a Reward function with humans, but in that case, our RL algorithm requires thousands and thousands on human evaluation.
+Of course, we can, in theory, replace a Reward function with a human input, but in that case, our RL algorithm requires thousands and thousands of human evaluation.
 "Deep reinforcement learning from human preferences" is a collaboration between DeepMind and OpenAI to tackle this problem.
-Instead of using a Reward Function, We use a Reward Model.
+Instead of using a "Reward Function", We use a "Reward Model".
 This model will be trained to match human preference.
-In this case, we can train our models faster (we don't need thousands and thousands of human inputs anymore) and we also can have human feedback in the loop, Yay! best of both worlds!
+In this case, we can train our RL model faster (we don't need thousands and thousands of human inputs anymore) and we also can have human feedback in the loop, Yay! best of both worlds!

 <p style="text-align: center;" id="demo2">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/oC7Cw3fu3gU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </p>